 context for the dead prophets, a term that later

 evolved into a physical location.

-Whether the first physical location for this mythical place, that no Muslim had ever seen,
+The first physical location for this mythical place, that no Muslim had ever seen,

-even though it is clear that modern-day
+although it is indisputable that modern-day

-Muslims think it was Jerusalem.
+Muslims have been indoctrinated to think it was Jerusalem,